johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ---

-Openness can be particularly challenging to foster in cultures where where conformity is highly valued and where traditional authority flows downwards from the top.
-However, by encouraging this kind of debate, it is possible for members to express strong and diverse views, without creating conflict or forcing conformity.

-Openness, frankness and diversity will not stifle the true unity of the Spirit, which is based on love and mutual respect and does not depend upon a consensus of opinion.
-By contrast, forced conformity generally erupts, sooner or later, into divisiveness, simply because people have a need to be heard and listened to—especially when they have a different perspective.

 #### Facilitating learning ####

 Ultimately, discipleship represents a form of learning that is *called out* of students or disciples, under the guidance and direction of a facilitator, mentor, educator or teacher.
 People in these roles come alongside motivated learners, not to direct them forcefully, but to assist, encourage, facilitate and draw out the *learning-through-living* that is continuously taking place within those being discipled.

-A shared journey of discipleship must therefore incorporate time for simple companionship and friendship,  in which we encounter together both the painful realities stretching, or testing our faith and the hopes and dreams sustaining us during periods of trial and difficulty.
+-	A shared journey of discipleship must therefore incorporate time for simple companionship and friendship,  in which we encounter together both the painful realities stretching, or testing our faith and the hopes and dreams sustaining us during periods of trial and difficulty.

-Regular discipleship groups are a good way to begin fermenting interpersonal interaction, but they need to be supplemented by informal exchanges that allow personal encounter and mutual listening—or learning groups may risk feeling too impersonal, theoretical or disjointed from daily life.
+-	Regular discipleship groups are a good way to begin fermenting interpersonal interaction, but they usually need to be supplemented by informal exchanges that allow personal encounter and mutual listening.
+Otherwise learning groups may risk feeling too impersonal, theoretical or disjointed from daily life.

-Unlike formal, classroom learning, this sort of practical, interpersonal, *open-to-the-other* kind of learning is rarely neat and tidy and may even seem chaotic at times.
+-	Unlike formal, classroom learning, this sort of practical, interpersonal, *open-to-the-other* kind of learning is rarely neat and tidy and may even seem chaotic at times.
 However, it is potentially highly effective at enabling practice to inform theory and theory to inform practice.

 #### Facilitating unity ####

-Facilitators need to be sensitive to expectations that may be raised by their actions and take appropriate responsibility for their impact.
+Facilitators need to be sensitive to expectations that may be raised by their actions and to take appropriate responsibility for their impact.

 -	If you are a committed member of an existing movement, be respectful of its traditions and work to maintain good working relationships with members of the leadership.
-Honour the unity of the Spirit and the body of Christ.

--	Maize Plant Discipleship does not represent a threat to surrounding congregations and church groups; it should seek to complement and where appropriate serve them, in the spirit of the Messiah.
+-	Maize Plant Discipleship should not form a threat to surrounding congregations and church groups; it should seek to complement and where appropriate serve them, in the spirit of the Messiah.

+-	Honour the unity of the Spirit and the body of Christ.

 ### Discipleship group format ###

+Acts 2.42
-> They continued faithfully in the teaching of the apostles, in fellowship, in breaking bread and in prayer—Acts 2.42
+: They continued faithfully in the teaching of the apostles, in fellowship, in breaking bread and in prayer

 The experience of the followers of Jesus, described in the book of Acts, chapter 2, verse 42 provides us with a simple pattern that I believe can be applied to MPD groups.
 A pattern of: